NeKoRoSYS/NeKoRoSYS-HyprDots/README.md

 - **Copying and Pasting**
   - Screenshot support via `hyprshot` .
   - Clipboard history via `cliphist`.

+- **Notificications Handling**
+  - Has a dedicated notification center with customizable buttons and options.

+- **Advanced Customization**
+  - **Dark and Light Mode**
-- **Advanced Wallpaper Handling**
+  - **Wallpaper Handling**
     - Supports both online (yes, online.) and offline image (via `swww`) and video (via `mpvpaper`) formats.
       - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
       - Paste image or video links with valid file extensions in the wofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
     - Border colors and UI elements have dynamic color schemes.
   - **Select Waybar Skins**
     - Legacy
       - Sleek and straightforward design.
       - Built to feel like a Windows taskbar.
     - mkhmtcore
       - Modern and minimalistic.
       - Beautiful design.
-  - And the best part?
-You can add your own!

   - **Select Hyprlock Layouts**
     - Legacy
       - Simple and functional.
       - Credits to [justinmdickey](https://github.com/justinmdickey/publicdots/blob/main/.config/hypr/hyprlock.conf) for the layout.
     - mkhmtcore
       - More minimal.
-  - And the best part?
-You can add your own!
+  - **Select SwayNC Styles**
+    - Legacy
+      - Matches the mkhmtcore waybar skin in aesthetics.
 <br>

 ![Screenshot](image.png)